Fova

 Retrospective

-"The product replaced ambiguity with clear signals.
-I could finally predict turnout and plan with confidence."
+"The product has the potential to replace ambiguity with clear signals.
+I would finally be able to predict turnout and plan photowalks with confidence."